Travis d'Arnaud Preview, Player Props: Braves vs. Nationals

 Travis d'Arnaud At The Plate

-- He has hit a home run in 10 games this year (14.3%), leaving the park in 3.9% of his chances at the plate.
+- He has hit a home run in 14.1% of his games this season, and 3.8% of his chances at the plate.

-- d'Arnaud has driven in a run in 25 games this season (35.7%), including 11 games with more than one RBI (15.7%).
-He has also driven home three or more of his team's runs in two contests.
+- d'Arnaud has driven in a run in 25 games this season (35.2%), including 11 games with more than one RBI (15.5%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.